Preparing For Kindergarten!

 Children must be 5 years old by September 1st in order to start kindergarten.
-To register your child, you will need proof of residency — such as a lease agreement, mortgage statement, and utility bills — and your child’s birth certificate.
+To register your child in a public school, you will need proof of residency — such as a lease agreement, mortgage statement, and utility bills — and your child’s birth certificate.
 Contact your local school district for more details.
-Oak Park and Forest Park school districts have full-day kindergarten.
-River Forest currently offers half-day kindergarten.
+Oak Park, Forest Park, and River Forest school districts have full-day kindergarten.
+Learn more about your district’s kindergarten registration requirements:

 Parents of incoming kindergarteners may be asked to complete this questionnaire to help provide the district with a more complete picture of their child at the time of kindergarten entry.
 This 36-question survey will ask about your child’s behavior with regard to self-regulation, compliance, communication, adaptive functioning, autonomy, affect, and interaction with people.
 This questionnaire is filled out by the parent or caregiver and can help identify their child’s strengths as well as any areas where a child may need support.
 The questionnaire takes only about 10–15 minutes.
 It’s that quick and easy.

 Below find quick links to registration information for communities in Chicago and the West Suburban Cook County area.

 Starting kindergarten is a big and exciting step for five-year-olds and their families.
 To help everyone feel prepared for this brand new experience, the Collaboration for Early Childhood has gathered some helpful pointers and tips to jump-start a smooth transition to kindergarten for everyone involved.